Date of Birth: September 29, 1943

-Art Eggleton has served the people of Canada and the city of Toronto in public office for over 40 years.
+Art Eggleton has served the people of Canada and the city of Toronto in elected office for over 40 years.

 He was born, raised, and educated in Toronto where he worked as an accountant before being elected to City Council in 1969.